rydmike/adaptive_theme_demo/README.md

         );
 ```

 Next, we define the `lerp` method override for all properties.
 It is a bit more complex than the `copyWith` method.
 We must check if the other `ThemeExtension` is of the correct type, if it is not, we return the current instance.
 In our extension, we used the `Color.lerp` and `TextStyle.lerp` methods to lerp the properties.
 The lerp methods are used to animate theme transitions for each of our theme extension properties.
-This linear animated transition of every property in our theme extension will occur in sync with the rest of `ThemeData`, when it transitions from one value to a new one.
+This linearly animated transition of every property in our theme extension will occur in sync with the rest of `ThemeData`, when it transitions from one `ThemeData` value to a new one.

 ```dart
   // You must override the lerp method.